4 mobile app development tips for start-ups4 min read

 One thing to note, however, is the pressing matter of your user login processes.
 The importance of streamlining the way your users log in to your app can not be overstated, as it is one of the first things your users encounter when they start interacting with your app.
 The tricky part is to find the balance between convenience and security.

 VerifyKit has the perfect solution for all your user verification needs.
-When verifying your users, VerifyKit lets you use popular instant messaging apps like WhatsApp and Telegram, cutting your verification costs by 80% compared to SMS.
+When verifying your users, VerifyKit lets you use popular instant messaging app WhatsApp, cutting your verification costs compared to SMS.
 It’s fast, secure, and the most important of all, user-friendly.
 Treat your users and give them a choice when they’re logging in.

 Don’t try to do everything